Millard Fillmore: Legacy and historical view

-Benson Lee Grayson suggested that the Fillmore administration's ability to avoid potential problems is too often overlooked.
-Fillmore's constant attention to Mexico avoided a resumption of the Mexican–American War and laid the groundwork for the Gadsden Treaty during Pierce's presidency.
-Meanwhile, the Fillmore administration resolved a controversy with Portugal left over from the Taylor administration; smoothed over a disagreement with Peru over guano islands; and peacefully resolved disputes with Britain, France, and Spain over Cuba.
-All these crises were resolved without the United States going to war or losing face.
-Grayson also applauded Fillmore's firm stand against Texas's ambitions in New Mexico during the 1850 crisis.
-Fred I. Greenstein and Dale Anderson praised Fillmore for his resoluteness in his early months in office and noted that Fillmore "is typically described as stolid, bland, and conventional, but such terms underestimate the forcefulness evinced by his handling of the Texas-New Mexico border crisis, his decision to replace Taylor's entire cabinet, and his effectiveness in advancing the Compromise of 1850."
-Political scientist James E. Campbell defends Fillmore's legacy stating that "Historians have underrated him, his detractors have unfairly maligned him, and the institutions he honorably served have disrespected him", arguing that the Compromise of 1850 that Fillmore supported "did more good than harm for the nation and the anti-slavery cause".
+Benson Lee Grayson suggests that the Fillmore administration's ability to avoid potential problems is too often overlooked.
+Fillmore's constant attention to Mexico avoided a resumption of the Mexican–American War and laid the groundwork for the Gadsden Treaty.
+The Fillmore administration also resolved a controversy with Portugal left over from the Taylor administration, smoothed over a disagreement with Peru over guano islands, and peacefully resolved disputes with Britain, France, and Spain over Cuba, all without the US going to war or losing face.
+Grayson also applauds Fillmore's firm stand against Texas's ambitions in New Mexico during the 1850 crisis.
+Fred I. Greenstein and Dale Anderson praise Fillmore for his resolve in his early months in office and note that Fillmore "is typically described as stolid, bland, and conventional, but such terms underestimate the forcefulness evinced by his handling of the Texas-New Mexico border crisis, his decision to replace Taylor's entire cabinet, and his effectiveness in advancing the Compromise of 1850."
+Political scientist James E. Campbell defends Fillmore's legacy, writing, "Historians have underrated him, his detractors have unfairly maligned him, and the institutions he honorably served have disrespected him".
+Campbell argues that the Compromise of 1850 "did more good than harm for the nation and the anti-slavery cause".

-Fillmore, with his wife, Abigail, established the first White House library.
-There are a number of remembrances of Fillmore; his East Aurora house still stands, and sites honor him at his birthplace and boyhood home, where a replica log cabin was dedicated in 1963 by the Millard Fillmore Memorial Association.
-A statue of Fillmore stands outside the Buffalo City Hall.
-At the university that he helped to found, now the University at Buffalo, Millard Fillmore Academic Center and Millard Fillmore College bear his name.
-On February 18, 2010, the United States Mint released the thirteenth coin in the Presidential $1 Coin Program, bearing Fillmore's likeness.
+Fillmore and his wife, Abigail, established the first White House library.
+His East Aurora house still stands, and sites honor him at his birthplace and boyhood home, where the Millard Fillmore Memorial Association dedicated a replica log cabin in 1963.
+A statue of Fillmore stands outside Buffalo City Hall.
+On February 18, 2010, the United States Mint released the 13th coin in the Presidential $1 Coin Program, bearing Fillmore's likeness.

-According to the assessment of Fillmore by the Miller Center of Public Affairs at the University of Virginia:
+According to the Miller Center of Public Affairs at the University of Virginia: